albert-magarire/Crewmates-Game/README.md

-# Web Development Project 7 - Star Wars Starship Crew Creator
+# Web Development Project 7 - Star Wars Crew
-Submitted by: Landin Kasti
+Submitted by: Betserai Albert Magarire

-This web app: Allows the user to create a crew to join them on their space ship
+This web app: Creates the and allows viewing of the starship crew

-Time spent: 2.5 hours spent in total
+Time spent: 6 hours spent in total

 ## Required Features